 A. C. Brown and H. Catling (Oxford, 1986)

-Now out-of-print, the text of this important handbook to the Cypriot collections of the Ashmolean is now available on the museum’s web site.
+Now out-of-print, the text of this important handbook to the Cypriot collections of the Ashmolean is available courtesy of Archive.org.
 Includes a useful survey of Cypriot material culture.

 Footprints in Cyprus: An Illustrated History.
 Rev. ed.